What is advertising injury?

 • False advertising

-• Actions of ad agencies, publishers and internet service providers (ISPs).
+• Actions of ad agencies, publishers and internet service providers (ISPs)

 How NEXT helps small business owners

 Advertising is essential for business growth, and it’s crucial to advertise so that you don’t cause harm.
-In the rare case that you do, a NEXT general liability policy can help pay for covered legal expenses.
+In the rare case that you do, a NEXT general liability insurance policy can help pay for covered legal expenses.

 NEXT is 100% dedicated to small business.
 NEXT small business insurance helps you take the risks you need to grow and scale your business.